thomasballinger/endless-sky-bindings/readme.md

 ~~~

-Use in the node REPL (shown with top-level await which is on by default in node 16, for node 14 use `node --experimental-repl-await`):
+Use in the node REPL (shown with top-level await which is on by default in node 16, for node <16 use `node --experimental-repl-await`):

 ~~~
 > const {default: esLibFactory} = await import('endless-web-bindings');
 > const esLib = await esLibFactory();
-> esLib.GameDataBeginLoad(); // optional
 > p = new esLib.Point(1, 2));
 Point {}
 > p.X();